vadimzharov/k8s-cilium-cluster-mesh/README.md

 ansible-playbook 02-generate-cilium-config.yaml -i inventory/k8s-02.yaml
 ```

 The output values files along with generated CA are available in [](files/tmp/) directory.
-The content of the files is common for any Cilium CNI configuration, but all files sharing the same CA.
+The content of the files is common for any Cilium CNI configuration, but all clusters are sharing the same CA.

 You can install Cilium CNI on your K8S clusters with these files by executing:
 ```